 The staff investigator plays an integral role in The Forensic Project.
 Duties include: reviewing and analyzing case files and other documents; facilitating records requests; building relationships with clients and witnesses; developing investigation and mitigation plans; locating and interviewing witnesses; locating and reviewing forensic evidence; and updating client information.

 The ideal candidate should possess the following qualifications:

 Fluency in Spanish and previous investigative experience and training in capital habeas are preferred.

-For full-time candidates, the salary range is $60,000 to $85,000, commensurate with experience.
-Generous benefits package includes health, dental, retirement and other benefits.
-Salary for part-time candidates is dependent on experience and availability.
-Continued funding is anticipated for the term of the project but must be renewed annually.
+Salary is commensurate with experience.
+CAPDS offers a generous benefits package that includes health, dental, retirement, and other benefits.
+Continued funding is anticipated for the project, but must be renewed annually.

-To apply, please email Stacie Lieberman, the Director of The Forensic Project, at firstname.lastname@example.org.
-Please include in one document a cover letter, resume, writing sample and professional references.
+To apply, please email Stacie Lieberman, Director of The Forensic Project, at firstname.lastname@example.org.
+Please include in one document a cover letter, resume, and professional references.
 Only electronic submissions will be accepted.
-We will be accepting applications until the open positions are filled, however priority will be given to applicants who submit applications before March 5, 2019.
-Past applicants are encouraged to re-apply if interested.
+Applications will be accepted until the position is filled, however priority will be given to applications submitted prior to May 1, 2021.